 #3 Save to Pocket Ability to save the audvise to Pocket or other read it later service.
-It also opens a possibility to offer the same audvise via web interface to save it on read it later, the audvise needs a permanent place on the web.
+It also opens a possibility to offer the same audvise via a web interface to save it on Read It Later, the audvise needs a permanent place on the web.

 #4 Ability to edit Tweet text: When I choose to share an audvise with twitter, I would love to be presented with an auto-populated tweet, which I can customize if I want to.
 Current implementation posts the tweet automatically for me which is good, but I wanted more control over the tweet text.

 #5 Search: Ability to Search by topics, experts, and keywords – this would be a great feature especially when there are a lot of topics and experts.